 The benefits of Work Integrated Learning also extend to educators.
 Research has shown that when universities take a highly intentional approach to WIL, including quality educational programs and the formation of strong reciprocal industry partnerships, it can be a powerful tool for realising university goals and enhancing professional education.

 For higher education providers, being able to offer high quality WIL programs can differentiate your institution from your competitors and help you attract and retain students.
-It supports graduate employability, helps to deliver a good return on investment and cements an institution’s reputation as a desirable education provider.
+It aids graduate employability, helps to deliver a positive return on investment and cements an institution’s reputation as a desirable education provider.
 WIL has the additional ability to boost your professional networks and reputation through the building of relationships with government, community and industry partners.

 For educators, incorporating WIL into your suite of pedagogical strategies can lead to enhanced student engagement and boost your job satisfaction.